-American ginseng (Panax quinquefolius) is an impressive cognitive enhancer, even more so than its Asian counterpart (Panax ginseng).
+American ginseng (Panax quinquefolius) is an impressive cognitive enhancer, even more so than its popular Asian counterpart (Panax ginseng).

-Research shows that it gets to work quickly to improve short-term memory and reaction times within a few hours after taking a single dose.
-(23)
+Research shows that it gets to work quickly, improving short-term memory and reaction times within a few hours after taking a single dose.

-Nicotine (NOT via smoking) is among the most controversial cognitive enhancers.
+Nicotine is among the most controversial cognitive enhancers.

-An analysis of 41 studies on nicotine reached the surprising conclusion that it is one of the most reliable cognitive enhancers known and, ingested apart from smoking, is surprisingly safe.
+An analysis of 41 studies on nicotine reached the surprising conclusion that it is one of the most reliable cognitive enhancers known and, when ingested apart from smoking, is surprisingly safe.